 The main cause of refusal: the officer is not convinced you will return home.
 Our role is to build a file that addresses this concern point by point.

-The Super Visa is the preferred option for families who wish to welcome their parents or grandparents to Canada for an extended period β up to 5 years per visit.
+The Canada Super Visa 2026 is the ideal solution for families wishing to welcome parents or grandparents for an extended stay — up to 5 consecutive years per visit, renewable up to 10 years.
+Processing time: 4 to 8 weeks.
+Requires Canadian medical insurance of at least $100,000 CAD.

 You must also obtain Canadian health insurance of at least $100,000 CAD, valid for a minimum of 1 year, from a Canadian insurer.
 This is a non-negotiable requirement.